RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Related Work

-Working outdoors means dealing with light variations.
-This is a known problem for outdoors applications and is even more crucial when detecting obstacles.
-In our case, besides the light variations, another issue has to be considered: the panel to be detected is black.
-It should be noticed that a surface that appears black does not reflect the visible light.
-As stated in \cite{Lacroix1997}, in order to detect the panel in such conditions, other techniques have to be adopted instead of exploiting vision data.
-For these reasons, we decided to exploit the laser range data (see Section~\ref{navigation}).

-With respect to the detection, recognition, and localization of both the right wrench and the valve, two are the main issues: the task is outdoor, confirming the above mentioned issues, and wrenches and valve are metallic, meaning that they cause strong reflections.
-Several methods can be exploited for tackling such object detection task.
-Shape-based approaches~\cite{zhu2008contour} demonstrated strong performance when the object shape is accurately known.
-Hybrid approaches combining together a shape-based method and an object detector were also presented in the literature~\cite{ferrari2010images}, that demonstrated a very high accuracy.
-However, such methods are often based on iterative algorithms and are computationally expensive.
-Simpler methods can be efficiently exploited in the context of the challenge, in order to reduce the time needed for the detection, thus enhancing the robot reactivity.
-We used a Cascade of Boosted Classifier working with Local Binary Patterns (LBP) features~\cite{Felzenszwalb2010Object}.
+As the Challenge is outdoor (outdoor light varies) and the panal is black (black surfaces do not reflect the visible light), exploiting vision data is not enough to detect it: RUR53 exploits the laser range data.
+Finally, RUR53 has to detect, recognize, and localize a set of wrenches and a valve stem, which are metallic and cause strong reflections.
+Among existing methods for objects detection, shape-based approaches~\cite{zhu2008contour} demonstrate strong performance when the object shape is accurately known.
+Hybrid approaches combining together a shape-based method and an object detector~\cite{ferrari2010images} are more generic and accurate but they are often based on iterative algorithms and are computationally expensive.
+We decided to adopt a Cascade of Boosted Classifier working with Local Binary Patterns (LBP) features~\cite{Felzenszwalb2010Object}, which reduces the detection time and enhances robot reactivity.
 Haar features~\cite{Viole2001Rapid,lienhart2002extended} are another common choice.
 Both approaches represent a good compromise between accuracy and computational workload.
-However, we chose LBP because both the training and the detection procedures are faster then Haar (typically in the order of seconds or minutes).
+LBP has been selected because both the training and the detection procedures are faster then Haar (typically in the order of seconds or minutes).

-Once detected the wrench, the manipulation routine can start.
-The task reminds APC~\cite{DBLP:journals/corr/CorrellBBBCHORR16}.
-The main difference is that in APC objects were unknown, of changing size and shape, characterized by properties that make the grasping difficult, like deformation, transparency or reflectivity.
-In our case, objects are reflective but known.
-This means that the manipulation procedure can be precomputed and only the perception routine has to be carefully implemented in order to precisely retrieve the position and orientation of every object while minimizing sensor noise.